Vovchansk Aggregate Plant

-The Vovchansk Aggregate Plant (Вовчанський агрегатний завод) is a production plant based in the Ukrainian city of Vovchansk in Kharkiv Oblast, that mainly produces hydraulic machinery.
+The Vovchansk Aggregate Plant (Вовчанський агрегатний завод) was a production plant based in the Ukrainian city of Vovchansk in Kharkiv Oblast, that mainly produced hydraulic machinery.

 History

 Soviet ownership

 In 1970, this plant began operation after it was constructed as part of the Soviet's 8th 5-Year-Plan.
 The plant's main products were pumping stations and hydraulic motors for aircraft.

 The plant began expanding its production capabilities by the mid-1970s, and began manufacturing parts relating to natural gas.
 The city of Vovchansk soon began to receive gas supplies from nearby Shebekino.
 In addition, the company also helped build many residential buildings and other infrastructure within the city.

 Privatization

 After Ukrainian independence, the plant temporarily became part of the state-owned FED Plant.
 The company became privatized in 1995, and became a public joint-stock company.

 In August 1997, the plant became part of the list of strategically important companies from the Ukrainian government.

 The company began receiving state subsidy in 2010, and began manufacturing military products by 2013.
 In 2021, the plant was given the green light for export of its military production.

 On November 23, 2020, in honor of the 50th anniversary of its founding, the company released an anniversary package "VAZ - 50 years!", which includes the No. 147 issue of the plant's own newspaper, and also a book celebrating this anniversary.